localdevices/3DStreetView-game/script/build_unity_project.md

 - Drag the .obj file into the Hierarchy window on the upper left (in the Sample Scene).

 ## Add the First-Person Character Controller
+Nice video that gives a lot of the process [here](https://www.youtube.com/watch?v=Gxmx69QVuRY)
 - Go to Unity Asset Store in web browser
 - Grab the Standard Assets
 - Download them